smooch/smooch-rabbitmq-docker/README.md

 ## Open management plugin

-The management plugin is exposed using the default port: [http://localhost:15672/#/](http://guest:guest@localhost:15672/) The management REST API, is exposed there as well.
+The management plugin is exposed using the default port: [http://localhost:15672/#/](http://guest:guest@localhost:15672/) The management REST API is exposed there as well.

 ## See the queues, ready messages and unacknowledged messages